entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Entelognathus primordialis* is changed from 0 to 1 based on new data.
 The coding of *Gogonasus andrewsae* is changed from 0 to 1 (Long *et al*., 1997 Fig.51).

 > - The coding of *Eosteus* is ?, as the detail of the scale morphology is obscure.
+The coding of *Megamastax amblyodus* is 1.

 37. Peg on rhomboid scale: (0) longer than wide (narrow); (1) wider than long (broad).